DUTIR-YSQ/MultiMET/README.md

 # Citation
 Dongyu Zhang, Minghao Zhang, Heting Zhang, Liang Yang, and Hongfei Lin.
 2021.
 MultiMET: A Multimodal Dataset for Metaphor Understanding.
 In Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (Volume 1: Long Papers), pages 3214–3225, Online.
 Association for Computational Linguistics.

+## 🔬 Explore More Research from Our Lab

 **Important❗**  If you use any of our lab's datasets, please make sure to cite them in the above format❗

 1. **[MultiMET: A Multimodal Dataset for Metaphor Understanding (ACL 2021)](https://github.com/DUTIR-YSQ/MultiMET)**